chris-albi/chris-albi/README.md

 ## Hello! 🐸

 I'm Chris, or albi online.

 I'm a recent graduate of McMaster Engineering working on a few pet projects here.
 I'm currently pursuing opportunities in software engineering as well.
+Feel free to check out my page 😊